Best Golf Push Carts Reviewed & Rated for Quality

 Cost and Value

 Not cheap, not too expensive.
 That's about the be, in general, can be described.
-As was said multiple times already, push carts in general aren't cheap products.
+As was said multiple times already, in general, these aren't cheap products.
 And this one is no exception.
 But for the plethora of features, it offers that other push carts don't, it's a worthwhile purchase for sure.

 - Smart phone holder